-Massive cargo ship turns sideways, blocks Egypt's Suez Canal
+Suez Canal blocked as massive cargo ship turns sideways

 The Ever Given had listed its destination as Rotterdam in the Netherlands prior to getting stuck in the canal

-Shipping traffic has essentially been shutdown in Egypt's Suez Canal.
+Shipping traffic has essentially been shut down in Egypt's Suez Canal.

 A cargo container ship considered one of the largest in the world has turned sideways and blocked all traffic, according to officials.